What is the Endocannabinoid System?

 There are hundreds of trace compounds found in hemp and they may all play their own roles in supporting the entourage effect.

-As with all things cannabis related, more research is needed before we can better understand how these compounds work together to impact our health.
+As with all things cannabis related, more research is needed before we can better understand how these compounds work together.

 Homeostasis: Achieving Balance